adyen-examples/adyen-java-spring-online-payments/giving-example/README.md

 ![Giving demo](src/main/resources/static/images/donations.gif)

+> **Note**: You need to have donations [enabled in your Customer Area](https://docs.adyen.com/online-payments/donations/testing/#step-1-enable-the-donation-token-in-your-api-response) in order to receive the `DonationToken`.

 ## Supported Integrations

 The amount of payment methods supported for donations is limited.
 In this demo, you will find a use case centered around the use of cards.